-3 BACKGROUND AND NOTATION
+III.
+BACKGROUND AND NOTATION

-In this section we introduce the notation used in the paper, give a background on Voronoi diagram based motion planning, and present an overview of our approach.
+In this section we introduce the notation used in the paper, give a background on Voronoi diagram based motion planning and crowd dynamics, and present an overview of our approach.

-3.1 Notation
+A. Notation

 A geometric primitive or an object (in 3-dimensions) is called a site.
-In this work, a site refers to a point, an open edge, an open triangle, or a connected polygonal object, and we restrict ourselves to 2D environments.
+In our work, a site refers to a point, an open edge, an open triangle, or a connected polygonal object, and we restrict ourselves to 2D environments.
 An entity for which a path needs to be computed is called an agent (or a robot).
 All obstacles and agents are represented as sites.
 The center of mass of a site p_i is denoted as $\pi(p_i)$.
+The interior and boundary of a set S are denoted Int(S) and ∂ S respectively.